ToNi3141/Rasterix/README.md

 | STENCIL_BUFFER_LOC        | Stencil buffer location when `FramebufferType::EXTERNAL_*` is used. |

-## Port the FPGA implementation
+## How to use the Core
-Please use `rtl/top/Verilator/topMemory.v` as an simple example.
-Or have a look at the build script and the block diagram from the Nexys Video in `rtl/top/Xilinx/NexysVideo` to have a real world example.
 1. Add the following directories to your project: `rtl/Rasterix`, `rtl/Util`, and `rtl/Float`.
-2. Instantiate the `Rasterix` module.
-When configuring the module, make sure that the following parameters are equal to the template parameter from `Renderer.hpp`:
-   1. Write a RenderConfig specifically for your design.
-See `RenderConfigs.hpp` for examples and documentation.
+2. Instantiate the `RasterixIF` or `RasterixEF` module.
 3. Connect the `s_cmd_axis` interface to your command stream (this is the output from the `IBusConnector`).
 4. Connect the `m_mem_axi` interface to a memory.
-Make sure to adapt the template parameter from the `Renderer.hpp` `Renderer::MAX_NUMBER_OF_TEXTURE_PAGES` to the size of the connected memory.
-One page has 4 kB.
-If you have a connected memory with 512kB, you should set `Renderer::MAX_NUMBER_OF_TEXTURE_PAGES` to 128.
+In case of a configuration with external framebuffer, connect also the axi ports of the framebuffer to the memory.
-5. Connect `m_framebuffer_axis` to an device, which can handle the color buffer stream (a framebuffer or a display for instance).
+5. Optionally connect `m_framebuffer_axis` to an device, which can handle the color buffer stream (a display for instance).
+When using a memory mapped framebuffer, then this port is unused.
 6. Connect `resetn` to your reset line and `aclk` to your clock domain.
 7. Synthesize.